-Cohort Analysis is a form of behavioral analytics that takes data from a given subset such as a SaaS business, game, or e-commerce platform, and groups it into related groups rather than looking at the data as one unit.
-The groupings are referred to as cohorts, and they share similar characteristics such as time and size.
+Cohort Analysis is a form of behavioral analytics that takes data from a given subset, such as a SaaS business, game, or e-commerce platform, and groups it into related groups rather than looking at the data as one unit.
+The groupings are referred to as cohorts.
+They share similar characteristics such as time and size.

 Companies use cohort analysis to analyze customer behavior across the life cycle of each customer.
 In the absence of cohort analysis, businesses may experience difficulties in understanding the life cycle that each customer goes through over a given timeframe.
 Businesses use cohort analysis to understand the trends and patterns of customers over time and to tailor their offers of products and services to the identified cohorts.

 A business sees a lot of data coming in on a daily basis.
 Analyzing these large volumes of data is not only complex but also an expensive task that requires dedicated staff.
 However, a business can break customers down into more manageable and actionable cohorts.
 Once the company sees trends in how different cohorts use its products, it can identify problems in its marketing techniques and determine when and how to best communicate with different groups or types of customers.
 The business also uses the broken down data to design incentives that will motivate customers to keep using their products when they are likely to stop purchasing the products.

 Cohorts can be grouped into the following categories: